 The Office of Student Affairs is committed to helping students discover and develop their abilities to lead themselves, their organizations, and their community.
 The Chatham leadership experience is designed to develop leaders who are socially, intellectually, spiritually, and physically self-actualized, who are grounded in ethics, and who will work courageously to improve the lives of others.

-During the Wilderness Expedition, students go on a guided wilderness adventure that will teach the necessary techniques to survive in the wild.
-Students will be challenged to work as a team to accomplish tasks and learn the practice of environmental stewardship.
-Check out Pictures from our Fall 2009 Expedition!
+Students attend a guided wilderness adventure that teaches leadership and group development.
+Students are challenged to work as a team to accomplish tasks and learn the practice of environmental stewardship.

 W.O.W.
 (Women of the World) Leadership Retreat